vvscode/docs/docs/conversation/conversation-channel-support.md

 }
 ```

-- And finally, visit your Facebook Page as user with proper role granted (preferably the one who created page)
+- And finally, visit your Facebook Page as a user with proper role granted (preferably the one who created the page)
-  and try sending a message to it - remember that user has to start the conversation.
+  and try sending a message to it - remember that a user has to start the conversation.
 If everything works
   fine, you should receive two callbacks, one with `conversation_start_notification`

 ```json